award-winning

 We’ve all seen a flamingo, but have you ever seen a flamingone?
 Only an AI could make that up.
 Or did I just make that up?

 Get to know the unlikely creature that is turning heads all over the world, and the story of how nature beat the machine.
-After winning two awards in the AI category of the prestigious 1839 photo competition, F L A M I N G O N E sparked a global public debate when I revealed that it is a real photograph.
+After winning the people's choice and a jury award in the AI category of a prestigious photography competition, F L A M I N G O N E sparked a global public debate when I revealed that it is a real photo.
 The idea was to show the continued relevance of a human touch in translating the real world into creatively and emotionally relevant languages, and to magnify the blurred line between photography and AI-imagery.
-While the fact that F L A M I N G O N E could fool a jury of industry experts – including members of the New York Times, Phaidon Press, Getty Images, Centre Pompidou, and Christie’s – speaks to the dangers of fake imagery, the people’s choice award seems like a message of hope: the only real picture in the AI category resonated more with the public than any of the AI-images it competed against.
+While the fact that F L A M I N G O N E could fool a jury of industry experts—including members of the New York Times, Phaidon Press, Getty Images, Centre Pompidou, and Christie’s—speaks to the dangers of fake imagery, the people’s choice award seems like a message of hope: the only real picture in the AI category resonated more with the public than any of the AI-images it competed against.
 Apparently, we remain connected to the natural world as long as our feelings are still rooted there.
-With AI-generated content remodelling the digital landscape rapidly while sparking an ever-fiercer debate about its implications for the future of content, its creators, and its consumers, F L A M I N G O N E proved that human-made content has not lost its relevance, that Mother Nature and her human interpreters can still beat the machine, and that creativity and emotion are more than just a string of digits.
-F L A M I N G O N E has been featured in hundreds of international publications and exhibitions around the world.
+With AI-generated content remodeling the digital landscape rapidly while sparking an ever-fiercer debate about its implications for the future of content, its creators, and its consumers, F L A M I N G O N E proved that human-made content has not lost its relevance, that Mother Nature and her human interpreters can still beat the machine, and that creativity and emotion are more than just a string of digits.
+F L A M I N G O N E has been featured in hundreds of publications, exhibitions, TV shows, books, academic papers, school and university curriculums, art collections, and more, seen by millions all over the world.

 F L A M I N G O N E' s cousin